-The Custom Plus Annuity is a contract between you, the Contract Owner, and Allstate Life, a life insurance company.
-As the Contract Owner, you may exercise all of the rights and privileges provided to you by the Contract.
+The Allstate RightFit® annuity is a contract between you and Allstate Life, a life insurance company.
+As Contract Owner, you may exercise all of the rights and privileges provided to you by the Contract.
 That means it is up to you to select or change (to the extent permitted):

-- the amount and timing of your withdrawals, - the programs you want to use to withdraw money, - the income payment plan you want to use to receive retirement income, - the Annuitant (either yourself or someone else) on whose life the income payments will be based, - the Beneficiary or Beneficiaries who will receive the benefits that the Contract provides when the last surviving Contract Owner dies, and - any other rights that the Contract provides.
+- · the amount and timing of your withdrawals, - the programs you want to use to withdraw money, - the income payment plan you want to use to receive retirement income, - the Annuitant (either yourself or someone else) on whose life the income payments will be based. - · the Beneficiary or Beneficiaries who will receive the benefits that the Contract provides when the sole Contract Owner dies, and - any other rights that the Contract provides.